zawieja/java8collections/README.md

-#Crash curse in collections with Java 8
+#Crash course in collections with Java 8

 All exercises can be done in `main` method of [CollectionsExercises](CollectionsExercises.java) class.
 ##Lambda Expressions